TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/EventDispatcher/Index.rst

 Any kind of event provided by TYPO3 Core falls under TYPO3's Core API deprecation policy, except for its constructor arguments, which may vary.
-Events that should only be used within TYPO3 Core, are marked as :php:`@internal`, just like other non-API parts of TYPO3, but :php:`@internal` events will be avoided whenever technically possible.
+Events that should only be used within TYPO3 Core, are marked as :php:`@internal`, just like other non-API parts of TYPO3. :php:`@internal` events should be avoided whenever technically possible.